-MobileKids will be at the didacta trade fair for education and training in Cologne (Stand 036, Hall 7) from 16 to 20 February.
-Information about the MobileKids school campaign, MobileKids educational materials and the MobileKids Safety Map with the Route planner will be available at the stand.
-Drop by, we are looking forward to meeting you!
+MobileKids has been at the didacta trade fair for education and training in Cologne (Stand 036, Hall 7) from 16 to 20 February.
+Information about the MobileKids school campaign, MobileKids educational materials and the MobileKids Safety Map with the Route planner has been available at the stand.
+A retrospective view.

 It starts with just one sound.
 Then a new sound is added in each new round.
 Moki challenges you to play.
 How many sounds can you remember?
 Play Soundabout now!